inner-outer-space/de-zoomcamp-2024/4-analytics-engineering/readme.md

 5. Create a branch and edit the dbt_project.yml
    - change name 'my_new_project' to one of your choice
-   - under models change 'my_new_project' to the chosed name
+   - under models change 'my_new_project' to the chosen name
    - delete the example under this model